jtran/veb-tree/README.md

 ### Details

-This strives to implement an interface similar to [BTreeMap](btree-map-docs) in the standard library.
+This strives to implement an interface similar to [BTreeMap][btree-map-docs] in the standard library.

 _u_ is the size of the key universe.
 For example, if your key needs to be any